Prosper de Mestre: Commerce

-Prosper's commercial interests in the Colony of New South Wales were mainly in shipping and whaling, but he also became active in wider commerce.
+Prosper's commercial interests in the Colony of New South Wales were mainly in shipping and whaling.
+Six vessels he owned made 23 whaling voyages from Sydney between 1828 and 1842.
+But he also became active in wider commerce.
 In June 1823 he was elected a director of Sydney and Van Diemen's Land Packet Company.
 In June 1825 he was elected to the committee of the Agricultural Society of New South Wales.
 Prosper was a director of the Bank of New South Wales (1822–23, 1826–28, 1829–42), and in the 1830s he was a director of the Australian Marine Assurance Company.
 In 1840 he was a founder of the Mutual Fire Insurance Company of Sydney.

 Prosper de Mestre was a benevolent man, who regularly donated to charities.
 These included the Benevolent Fund, and the Catholic Chapel Fund, which financed the building of St. Mary's Cathedral, the first Catholic Church in the community.
 He had been born a Roman Catholic, but he also became active in church affairs of the Church of England, the religion of his wife and children, and the official religion of the Colony.
 In 1836 as a supporter of the Church of England he joined the committee in opposition to the proposed National School System and in 1841 he became a trustee of Christ Church St. Laurence.

 Prosper was also involved in many real estate dealings.
 His first property purchase was in 1821 in George Street, Sydney, an allotment that had been received by his brother-in-law John Henry Black as his dower, and that was next door to a portion of land that his wife Mary Ann had also received as her dower on her marriage, and had been held in trust by her stepfather Simeon Lord from an original land lease given to her father Captain John Black.
 It was on the George Street properties that his wife had been born, and on the George Street properties that Prosper resided with his family, and also had his counting house.
 The site is found today at a small lane named De Mestre Place.
 In addition to the George Street properties, Prosper applied for his first land grant, and on 7 September 1821 was granted 700 acre at West Bargo, near Camden.
 The grant was on condition that he maintain and employed seven convicts on the property.
 In 1831-32 he bought a section of land (the Helsarmel Estate) at Leichhardt in Sydney, from a Captain Piper.
 In 1824 (prior to his 1825 naturalisation) Prosper De Mestre was first promised a land grant by Governor Thomas Brisbane.
 1300 acre were authorised on the southern shore of the Shoalhaven River near present-day Nowra in 1829.
 However he did not receive the grant until 1836 from Governor Sir Richard Bourke, and he named the property "Terara".